lyliyangyang/lyliyangyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently an instructor at the Department of Mathematics at Princeton University.
-Prior to that, I received my PhD at Caltech under the supervision of Dinakar Ramakrishnan.
+Prior to that, I received my PhD at Caltech in 2021 under the supervision of Dinakar Ramakrishnan.

 You can find my CV \[[here](https://drive.google.com/drive/u/0/folders/16plb9urykbxGBkwVZEI2duUDliekxE7f)\].